aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 ---
-title: Migrate Aiven for Caching or Aiven for Valkey™ to Aiven for Dragonfly®
+title: Migrate Aiven for Caching or Aiven for Valkey™ to Aiven for Dragonfly
-sidebar_label: Migrate Caching or Valkey to Aiven for Dragonfly®
+sidebar_label: Migrate Caching or Valkey to Dragonfly
 ---
 import DragonflyLimitations from '@site/static/includes/dragonfly-limitations.md';
 import ConsoleLabel from "@site/src/components/ConsoleIcons"